If you like sweeping vista views and enjoy a healthy dose of history you will find plenty of things to do in Kotor.

-So grab your explorer’s hat and start planing your Kotor travel adventure ASAP!
+So grab your explorer’s hat and start planning your Kotor travel adventure ASAP!

 Explore the Old Town

-Kotor’s old town is a delight, day and night.
+Kotor’s old town is a historic delight, day and night.

-A fascinating mix of spacious squares and cramped alleyways, Kotor begs exploration.
-Each winding alley can lead you towards the next surprisingly cozy plaza, the next ivy adorned courtyard.
+A fascinating mix of spacious squares and cramped alleyways, Kotor’s Old Town begs to be explored.
+Each winding alley can lead you towards the next surprisingly cozy plaza, the next ivy-adorned courtyard.
 History is writ large into the stones of Kotor, and the town conceals more historical Easter eggs than any but the most observant of explorers will find.

 The first mention of Kotor dates all the way back to a Roman outpost built in 200 B.C.
-Centuries passed since then and various armies and empires occupied Kotor, coveting its position as an important port.
+Centuries passed since then and various armies and empires occupied Kotor, coveting its position as an important port positioned on the bay.

 The occupiers brought along different architectural styles from across Europe, as occupying armies tend to do.
-Predominant were the Ottomans and Venetians, and the impact of their time in Kotor shows in various buildings and structures around the bay.
+Predominant were the Ottomans and Venetians, and the impact of their time in Kotor shows in various buildings and structures around the Old Town and the bay.